Cities and human settlements

 Panel - Cities: Sustainable mobility as an opportunity for a transformative recovery

-Side event under the framework of the Fourth Meeting of the Forum of the Countries of Latin America and the Caribbean on Sustainable Development
+On the third day of the ninth meeting of the Forum of the Countries of Latin America and the Caribbean on Sustainable Development (ECLAC, April 13-16)...

 The 2024 version of this annual publication updates a selection of key statistics on the three pillars of development in the region.